veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 > You won't be able to access the created case unless you're:<br />
 > (1) the inbound address's default creator
-> (2) one of the inbound address's case template's default users
+> (2) or one of the inbound address's case template's default users
 > (3) or a member of one of the inbound address's case template's default groups

 ### Forward emails from an existing mailbox